osc-delft/osc-delft.github.io/README.md

    > gem install jekyll bundler
    ```

-4. On the *Ruby command prompt*, Use `git` to clone the repository.
+4. On the *Ruby command prompt*, use `git` to clone the repository.

    ```
    > git clone https://github.com/osc-delft/osc-delft.github.io.git